SquareSR/alternative-red-routes/Race-Route/README.md

 <img src="https://i.imgur.com/jaosL5j.png">
 - If you need to save time and have enough Potions, then 1-15 HP: Use Potion.

-## Vermilion City
+## Route 6

-If you picked up the Great Ball because you ahve Pidgey and no Paras, then menu immediately after exiting the underground in Route 6
+If you picked up the hidden Great Ball because you have a Pidgey and no Paras, then menu immediately after exiting the underground in Route 6:
 - Swap TM34 with Great Ball
 - Scroll back up to the top of the bag
 - then swap Great Ball to Slot 1